• Skip to primary navigation

 My ex-wife once sent me a book she found that she thought sounded like me.
 It was called “Thinking for a Living.”
 She told me that she didn’t know whether it was a good book, but that the concepts sounded just like me — because what I really did best, she said, was to synthesize ideas.

 She explained this by saying that I was the best she had ever seen at taking unrelated ideas — maybe from entirely different fields, things nobody had put together — and synthesizing them in such a way as to develop an entirely new way of looking at things.
-She said I simply had a way of seeing things that nobody else saw — and I had a way of seeing answers nobody else come come up with.
+She said I simply had a way of seeing things that nobody else saw — and I had a way of seeing answers nobody else could come up with.

 So what does that make me?
 Even if you ignore the question of how I make money right now, what does this mean I am?